freshp/php-the-small-things/README.md

     * select a plugin for framework support like [symfony](https://plugins.jetbrains.com/plugin/7219-symfony-support)

 ## Easy programming advice
-In the future I want to write a short abstract on the how and why I write To these advices down.
+In the future I want to write a short abstract on the how and why I write these advices down.
+Maybe there will be some Sniff to check them.

 ### meta
 * Every advice has its own context and the context beats every advice.